 However, According to Euromonitor’s latest Voice of the Industry – Digital Survey, travel businesses are ahead in terms of planning their technology investments.

-Areas of planned investments indicate that once digital technologies are in place for the business fundamentals, innovation horizon expands to go beyond the functional and elevate customer service.
+Areas of planned investments indicate that once digital technologies are in place for the business fundamentals, the innovation horizon expands to go beyond the functional and elevate customer service.
 Meaning, once operations are automated, companies are successfully reinventing the digital economy.

-That is digital transformation and it has brought us, for example, a software for an app that helps consumers and businesses to manage flight disruptions, features that help travellers identify providers that offer free cancellations, robotic luggage transfer with no face-to-face interactions, robots with the aim of providing meals and drinks to guests and reducing interactions between staff and customers, digitalizing the navigation process of check-in and room location, etc.
+That is digital transformation and it has brought us, for example, a software for an app that helps consumers and businesses to manage flight disruptions, features that help travelers identify providers that offer free cancelations, robotic luggage transfer with no face-to-face interactions, robots with the aim of providing meals and drinks to guests and reducing interactions between staff and customers, digitalizing the navigation process of check-in and room location, etc.

 There are more scenarios that can happen to those who don’t act now.